Skip to Content

 View of The Hofburg

-As I mentioned before, Hofburg is one of the best places to visit in Vienna if you’re a culture vulture!
+As I mentioned before, the Hofburg Palace Complex is one of the best places to visit in Vienna if you’re a culture vulture!

 With so many museums to check out, you could easily spend the whole day there!
-It’s a great place to visit after you’ve had a walk around Vienna.
+The former Imperial Palace is a great place to visit after you’ve had a walk around Vienna.

 If you’re a fan of horses, then a visit to the Spanish Riding School will be right up your street.
 You can book a guided tour, which will give you a more in-depth look at the history and workings of the school.